AlexPullen91/True-or-False/README.md

 ### Code

-* [James Q Quick's brilliant video series](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) was instrumental in learning how to write the JavaScript for this site.
+* [James Q Quick's brilliant youtube channel](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw) was instrumental in learning how to write the JavaScript for this site.
 * [sweetalert2](https://sweetalert2.github.io/) for modals.

 ### Acknowledgements